A List of COVID-19 Child Care Surveys and Data Analyses

 Many national, state, and local agencies and organizations are conducting surveys to better understand the needs of families and child care providers during the COVID-19 pandemic.

-We compiled those surveys, as well as survey findings and data analyses, in this list.
+We compiled those surveys, as well as survey findings, data analyses, and syntheses, in this list.
 We hope this list will be useful to program administrators and researchers interested in learning about the needs of child care providers and families during the COVID-19 pandemic and recovery.
 Since publishing this list in July 2020, we have updated it periodically with new information and resources (September 2020, November 2020, January 2021, April 2021, and September 2021).

 We cast a broad net to identify resources that may be useful to those developing their own survey or data analysis.
 We describe each resource and its methods but do not evaluate the quality of resources included.